AstelleBT-02/AFU-Speedometer/README.md

 # AFU-Speedometer
-Add's a center screen speedometer which displays ground speed in a more truthful unit that the hud speedometer's "kmh"
+Add's a center screen speedometer which displays ground speed in a more truthful unit than the hud speedometer's "kmh"